ethbmc/ethbmc/README.md

 - ethbmc: Simple stand alone binary
 - ethbmc-service: Webservice which accepts accounts and returns the result as json
-- ethbmc-scheduler: Accepts two lists, an account list and a server list, then distributes the accounts between the backing server running the service
+- ethbmc-scheduler: Accepts two lists, an account list and a server list, then distributes the accounts between the backing servers running a service instance

 ### Building